home-assistant/home-assistant.io/source/more-info/removed-integration.markdown

 - It does not comply with the rules described in our [ADR's][architecture-repo].
 - It does not follow our [design guidelines][dev-docs] for integrations.

-For alternative integrations have a look at the list of our [integrations here][integrations]
+For alternative integrations have a look at the list of our [integrations here][integrations].

 [architecture-repo]: https://github.com/home-assistant/architecture
 [dev-docs]: https://developers.home-assistant.io/docs/development_index